daronphang/programming-resources/dev-ops/CI-CD/CI.md

 #### Accessible and actionable feedback

 It is also important that feedback from CI be widely accessible.
-Visbility into test history empowers engineers to share and collaborate on feedback, an essential requirement for disparate teams to diagnose and learn from integration failures between their systems.
+Visibility into test history empowers engineers to share and collaborate on feedback, an essential requirement for disparate teams to diagnose and learn from integration failures between their systems.

 ### Automation